-This section speaks to the vision's valuing of the past and the strengthening of the area's distinct identity, through the conservation of the Crimple Valley Viaduct, the valley's landmark beck bridges and newly identified locally valuable heritage assets.

-- To identify and conserve the parish's local heritage assets; - To ensure that all new development is in keeping with existing historical, architectural and landscape quality; - To ensure that new development sites are laid out and designed in the best possible way, relative to their characteristics, surroundings and neighbouring uses.
+- 5.2.1 This section speaks to the vision's valuing of the past and the strengthening of the area's distinct identity, through the conservation of the Crimple Valley Viaduct, the valley's landmark beck bridges and newly identified locally valuable heritage assets. - 5.2.2 It specifically addresses the following plan aims:- - To identify and conserve the parish's local heritage assets; - To ensure that all new development is in keeping with existing historical, architectural and landscape quality; - To ensure that new development sites are laid out and designed in the best possible way, relative to their characteristics, surroundings and neighbouring uses.